10 lessons I learned the hard way as a software engineer

 Action Item:

-When you make a mistake, write down what happened, what you learned, and what you’ll do differently next time.
+When you make a mistake, write down what happened, what you learned, and how you’ll do better next time.

 Encourage a blame-free culture on your team.
 Focus on solutions, not blame.